Blog · Review Essay · Last reviewed June 23, 2026

 It also underweights labor, extraction, bias, colonial power, climate cost, data work, platform incentives, and the everyday people who experience AI as management rather than destiny.
 A book about "our human future" should spend more time with the humans whose futures are already being administratively compressed by hiring systems, welfare automation, content moderation, workplace surveillance, credit scoring, border tools, and platform dependency.

 The philosophical frame can also become grand in a way that obscures practical accountability.
-Invoking Enlightenment, reason, strategy, consciousness, and world order gives the book scale, but AI harms often arrive as paperwork, interface defaults, procurement contracts, vendor secrecy, moderation queues, false positives, and missing appeal paths.
+Invoking Enlightenment, reason, strategy, self-understanding, and world order gives the book scale, but AI harms often arrive as paperwork, interface defaults, procurement contracts, vendor secrecy, moderation queues, false positives, and missing appeal paths.
 The future is not only a metaphysical rupture.
 It is also an invoice, a policy setting, a dataset, and a dashboard.

 The lasting use of The Age of AI is diagnostic.
 It shows how quickly AI becomes a theory of civilization when interpreted by people trained to think in systems, order, competition, and control.
 The same technology that a user experiences as a chatbot or recommendation engine appears to this authorial class as a new layer of geopolitics and cognition.